TIBCOSoftware/snappydata/docs/migration/upgrade_gemfirexd_standalone.md

 <a id="Step2"></a>
 ### Step 2: Downloading and Extracting Product Distribution
-1. Download the distribution binary file (snappydata-1.0.0/RowStore1.6.0) from the SnappyData Release page(if not done already), and extract the contents of the file to a suitable location on your computer.
+1. Download the distribution binary file (snappydata-1.0.0/RowStore1.6.0) from the [SnappyData Release page](https://github.com/SnappyDataInc/snappydata/releases/)(if not done already), and extract the contents of the file to a suitable location on your computer.
 For example for Linux:

 		$ unzip snappydata-1.0.0-bin.zip -d <path_to_product>

 	Here the <path_to_product> is the directory where you want to install the product.
 Repeat this step to install RowStore on each different computer where you want to run a SnappyData RowStore member.
-Alternatively, SnappyData RowStore can also be installed on a NFS location accessible to all members.
+Alternatively, SnappyData RowStore can also be installed on an NFS location accessible to all members.

 2. If the `PATH` variable is set to the path of GemFire XD, ensure that you update it to the `snappydata-1.0.0-bin`.
 Add the SnappyData RowStore **bin** and **sbin** directories to your path, as described below: